0x00pf/programming4wannabes/part-03.md

 I hope you can identify the two system calls in there.
 The first one to write the message, and the second one to exit the program with status 0.
 If you do not know how to compile the program, you need to go back and check Part I of this course.

 # Labels and Assembler commands
 There are two new elements in our tiny program.
 The first one is a label.
 A label is a name we can use to reference a part of our program (actually a memory position).
-In this case, the label `msg` is used to reference some data in memory, our ""Hello World"" message.
+In this case, the label `msg` is used to reference some data in memory, our "Hello World" message.
 In general, we do not know where in memory our program will be loaded, so using symbolic names let us write our programs without caring about that.
 Even if we use offsets to reference memory positions independently of our actual location in memory, labels will let us ask the compiler to calculate those offsets for us.

 Actually, we've already seen this in the past.... can you spot the label we have been using so far? ...
 Anybody `_start`?